azfarhussain-10p/reactATS/docs/features/application-process.md

 ### Candidate Perspective

 1. Candidate views job listings on the Careers Page
-2. Candidate selects a job and clicks "Apply"
+2. Candidate selects a job and clicks "Apply" (only available for Active jobs)
 3. Application form is displayed with required fields
 4. Candidate completes and submits the form
 5. Confirmation is displayed to the candidate